How To Turn Enable/Disable Two-Factor Authentication (2FA) for Gmail

 Better Luck Next Time, Hackers

 It’s highly recommended that you enable 2FA to keep your Gmail and Google Accounts safe.
-Choose any method you find convenient and eliminate the possibility that an unauthorized person will hijack your account.
+Choose any convenient method and eliminate the possibility that an unauthorized person will hijack your account.
 If you find 2FA a hassle on trusted devices, you can also create an exception for them.

 How do you keep your Gmail account safe?
 Which of the 2FA methods described above is your go-to?
 Let us know in the comments section below.